We all have been degraded. We all will be the greatest. - The Maine

 I need help, he'd thought.

-"That's not true, but you're being selfish!
+"That's not true, but you're giving up too easily!
 Look at her, look at our daughter.
 She's our greatest accomplishment and you're not willing to fight for her."
-Cato held her, shaky himself, "You were strong for me for twelve years, Clovey, so I don't mind being strong for you, but we have a baby now, a piece of us, and she needs us, so we have to be strong for her, for each other, because I can't do it alone."
+Cato held her, shaky himself, "You were strong for me for twelve years.
+You saved my life so many times, Clovey, so I don't mind being strong for you, but we have a child now.
+She needs us, so we have to be strong for her, for each other, because I can't do it alone."

-"Then she'll be smart, and strong, and loyal, and all things I could ever hope for," Cato replied naturally, "But we have to consider the fact that our baby is growing up in a world better than ours, so naturally, we want her to grow up to be better than us too."
+"Then she'll be smart, and strong, and loyal, and all things I could ever hope for," Cato replied naturally, "But we have to consider the fact that Calliope is growing up in a world better than ours was, so naturally, we want her to grow up to be better than us, too."

 Clove had wrapped herself around him.